WGH History

 time stopped their programming at midnight, the transmission would take

 place between midnight and 5am.
-When the facsimile owner awakened in the
+When the facsimile subscriber awakened in the

 morning, their newspaper would be waiting in a pile of paper on the floor.